 All Alex could think of to say as he, Linden and Drew glided through the woods in the little ship was: "Magic Bubble."

 Linden didn’t answer.
 The half of his face that Alex could see looked very serious, even though he wasn't actually moving his hands.
-Alex wondered how sure Linden was of the way home… and decided it was best not to bother him any more.
-And anyway, he felt too tired to do anything other than hold on to Drew.
+Alex wondered how sure Linden was of the way home… and decided it was best not to bother him any more; he almost seemed to be in some kind of a trance.

 He liked having her in his lap.
 She was warm, and she was breathing easily, and she only squeaked a little.
-Through the windows he watched the forest with its islands of decorations go by, all in black and gray and white now.
+Through the windows he watched the forest with its islands of decorations go by, all black and gray now, with little pinpricks of white.